Argentinean police adds Royal Enfield Himalayan bikes to its fleet

-The Argentina Federal Police has added Royal Enfield Himalayan motorcycles in its fleet.
-The bikes come painted in blue and have been modified slightly as per the specific requirement of the police force.
+The Argentina Federal Police has added Royal Enfield Himalayan motorcycles to its fleet.
+The bikes come painted in blue and have been modified slightly as per the specific requirements of the police force.
 Apart from a special blue colour, the bikes get a PA system along with police lights.
 The number of Himalayan bikes added to the Argentinean police fleet isn't known at the moment.

-The units delivered to the Argentinean police are most likely freshly made out of the RE's latest local assembly unit which was inaugurated a few days back.
+The units delivered to the Argentinean police force are most likely freshly made out of the RE's latest local assembly unit which was inaugurated a few days back.
 It is located in Campana, Buenos Aires.
-The company has partnered with Grupo Simpa for its local operation in Argentina.
-Grupo Simpa is RE's local distributor.
+The company has partnered with Grupo Simpa for its local operations in Argentina.
+Grupo Simpa is RE's local distributor there.

+(Also Read: All you need to know about Royal Enfield Meteor 350's Tripper Navigation feature)

 Argentina is also the first country in RE's modern history which will assemble and produce RE bikes.
 The plant will be responsible for assembling three RE models: Himalayan, Interceptor 650 and the Continental GT 650.